grn-x/MapEditor/readme.md

 ### Additional Features

 The MapEditor allows for the extension of the block palette, by placing a blocks.json file adjacent to the compiled Jar.
-This file should contain a list of all blocks, with their respective names, textures, and IDs.
-The editor will then automatically load the new block palette on startup.

-Here is an example:
+The samples used in the Demo are available in the [top-level ext folder](https://github.com/grn-x/MapEditor/tree/6481963fa7378addd009f45e843f6bd50ef760f4/ext)

 The added textures are stitched together, to form a big spritesheet with the internal vertex faces to help with performance.
 This caused the loading process to be a bit complicated, here are a few caveats at the top of my head: